 In contrast, an IPI can pay up to 80% of your salary until you return to work, pass away or reach retirement age, depending on what comes first and what your specific policy terms and conditions may be.

-IPI offer you a wide range of benefits that other types of insurance policies like accident, sickness and unemployment insurance.
+IPI offer you a wide range of benefits that other types of insurance policies like accident, sickness and unemployment insurance do not.

 Your current state of health along with what sort of work you do plays a significant factor in dictating the cost of your IPI.